 - Integrate your loyalty rewards and referral programs into your app.

 - Integrate easy payment options including a secure payment gateway.

 - Let your app reflect your unique brand voice.

 - Integrate social media platforms on the app and coax customers to post on their social media to give you organic reach.

 #6 Ensure You Get The Best ROI

 With subscription-based platforms like Uengage, it is feasible and cost-effective for small and medium businesses to build, operate and maintain their own dedicated app for food ordering.
 You save on hefty commissions that third-party portals and aggregator platforms charge, you get direct access to customers and maximize your reach, sales and profits.
-You also save immensely on having an in-house tech team as platforms like Uengage have an entire team of tech experts working on the technology part of the app while you can focus on your core business.
+You also save immensely on having an in-house tech team as platforms like Uengage has an entire team of tech experts working on the technology part of the app while you can focus on your core business.